niccokunzmann/niccokunzmann.github.io/_posts/2016-05-28-Open-Education.md

 Thoughts about these that I would like to share:

-- I wonder what other posts they write - should be woth checking out.
+- I wonder what other posts they write - should be worth checking out.